Event

 Join Venture Arts artist and the Whitworth’s Artist in Residence, Sally Hirst, for a neurodivergent-friendly tour exploring a selection of artworks from the Delaine Le Bas exhibition.

-Book your place here – tickets are free.
+Book your place (tickets are free):

 Sally will use clear, easy-to-understand language, Easy Read materials and provide a basic audio description of each artwork, supporting visitors with visual impairments.
 Ear defenders, ear plugs and sensory bags are available on request.

-The event is free, with advance booking recommended.
+These events are free, with advance booking recommended.
 A small number of spaces will also be available on the day on a first-come, first-served basis.

-Neurodiversity Celebration Week is a worldwide initiative that challenges stereotypes and recognises the many skills and talents of neurodivergent individuals, celebrating our differences and empowering every individual.
+Neurodiversity Celebration Week (16-22 March 2026) is a worldwide initiative that challenges stereotypes and recognises the many skills and talents of neurodivergent individuals, celebrating our differences and empowering every individual.

 Sally Hirst is a neurodivergent and disabled textile artist, ceramicist and poet based at Venture Arts.
 She also has a love of history and retelling stories of ordinary people from the past.
 She is passionate about accessibility, and this is important in her art practice.